message/iata/FR.md

 - the first vaccine dose of Janssen at least 28 days before arrival; or
 - the second vaccine dose of AstraZeneca (Vaxzevria), Moderna or Pfizer-BioNTech at least 14 days before arrival; or
 - the first vaccine dose of AstraZeneca (Vaxzevria), Moderna or Pfizer-BioNTech at least 14 days before arrival and a proof of previous infection with COVID-19;
-- passengers with a positive COVID-19 antigen or PCR test issued at least 15 days and at most 6 months departure from the first embarkation point.
+- passengers with a positive COVID-19 PCR test issued at least 11 days and at most 6 months before departure from the first embarkation point.
 5. All passengers must have a completed sworn statement obtained at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>
 - This does not apply to deadheading crew.
 6. Passengers entering or transiting through France from amber and red list countries must present a completed Travel Certificate before boarding and to immigration upon arrival obtained at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>